Attorney Profile and Philosophy

 Member: Arkansas (Student Member, Environmental Law Committee, 1973; Member: House of Delegates, 1979-1980; Tort Reform Committee, 1980), Tennessee and American (Member, Litigation Section) Bar Associations; Arkansas Trial Lawyers Association (Chairman: Amicus Curiae Committee, 1981; Board of Governors, 1980-1983); Tennessee Association for Justice; The Association of Trial Lawyers of America.

 Place of birth: Pittsburg, California

-Hobbies: Pickleball, fishing on the rivers of Northern Arkansas, exploring the Mississippi Greenbelt Park with rescued and unwieldy dogs Sono and Soby, and helping wife and visual artist Jeri Ledbetter find imaginative names for her paintings.
+Hobbies: Travel, fishing for salmon in Alaska and trout on the rivers of Northern Arkansas; walking my unwieldy dogs, Sono and Sobe; helping my wife and visual artis, Jeri Ledbetter, find imaginative names for her paintings.